EMT Application Process and Fee Payment

 MCQ Exam Application

 The candidate must complete an online exam application via the exam portal, ensure that it is certified by the training provider and submitted electronically via the exam portal.
-The application form, with photo ID, must be submitted to PHECC no later than the deadline published in the PHECC Examination Calendar. (all documents are available to the right of this page).
+The application form, with the examination fee and photo ID, must be submitted to PHECC no later than the deadline published in the PHECC Examination Calendar. (all documents are available to the right of this page).

-- Failure to submit a fully-completed application form will result in the application being refused.
+- Failure to submit a fully-completed application form along with the examination fee, will result in the application being refused.

 - By submitting the application form in full you are verifying that all sections of the exam handbook have been read and understood and that he/she is committed to abiding by the terms and conditions.

-- On receipt of the application form PHECC will issue each candidate with an authorisation email which will include a unique examination/eligibility number, together with an MCQ guide.
+- On receipt of the application form PHECC will issue each candidate with an authorisation email which will include a unique examination/eligibility number.
 This will normally involve a five (5) business day turnaround period.

 The candidate must submit the appropriate fee according to the current schedule of fees for the NQEMT exam.
-Payment has to be made as part of online booking with Prometric to ensure the booking transaction is completed.
-MCQ Fees are paid directly to Prometric.
-This fee is non-refundable.
+Payment has to be made as part of online application on the our examination portal.
+Exam Fees are paid directly to PHECC upon submitting an application online.
+This fee is non-refundable / non-transferable.

 Candidate MCQ Test Booking

-On receipt of the authorisation email candidates can commence online booking with Prometric through the PHECC website.
-The examination fee will be paid to Prometric online to complete the booking.
-This fee is non-refundable/non-transferable.
+On receipt of the authorisation email candidates can commence online booking with TestReach through the email link sent to them.

 Candidates should ensure that there are five (5) full business days between the date of booking and the date of taking the exam.